 Yes.
 Each UP student is required to work 10 hours a week at on or off-campus internships.
 While on the job, UP students are supported as needed by site supervisors, UP paid or unpaid volunteers, and the UP Program career development coordinator.
 Upon completion of the program, UP students are transitioned into the community, where the career development coordinator, in collaboration with employment agencies such as North Carolina Division of Vocational Rehabilitation Services, will assist UP students in securing inclusive, community-based, competitive employment.
 UP students will continue to be monitored for up to one year in the community.

 UP students may be eligible to apply for scholarships, grants and federal funds provided through the WCU Development Office or Federal Financial Aid Title IV funds.
-(TPSID funds cannot be used to provide scholarship support to UP students.)
-Contact UP Program Coordinator, for more information on grants and scholarships.
+Contact UP Program personnel, for more information on grants and scholarships.

 Integration is a key to the success of our program.
 UP students are treated like any other WCU student.
 They participate in general courses, work typical jobs and socialize with friends.
 Allowing UP students to live and learn in the same ways as their peers prepares them for transitions back into the community and also provides them with academic, social and vocational skills needed for independent living.